ladpal/474softwaredesign/README.md

 the chart.

 filepath: Full filepath of .csv file as a string.
 Filepath is relative to the index.html file.
-For example, a .csv file in the 'js' folder would be
+For example, a .csv file in the 'js' folder would be `foo.FileGlobal("./js/bar.csv");`

-foo.FileGlobal("./js/bar.csv");

 The .csv file must satisfy the following conditions:

-* Every row of data is equal to a whole bar in the chart, each individual value in the column corresponds to the length of the "sub-bar."
+* Every row of data is equal to a whole bar in the chart, each individual value in a column corresponds to the length of the "sub-bar."

 * All values are numerical, with the exception of the first row.
-  The first row should consist of text that describes the meaning of the columns Otherwise, non-numerical columns may be removed.
+  The first row should consist of text that describes the meaning of the columns.
+  Otherwise, non-numerical columns should be removed.

 * No missing values

 Files may be modified or created from different file formats so long as they conform to standard .csv formatting `https://en.wikipedia.org/wiki/Comma-separated_values#Example`

-## stackBarChart.createGraph()
+## stackBarChart.displayGraph()
 Displays a stacked bar chart of the .csv data on an empty HTML page.
 Nothing will be displayed in the event of an improperly formatted or improperly referred .csv file.